A quiet place to perch.

-Soon after we moved in a few years ago I knew I wanted to set up a sitting area in our bedroom.
+Soon after we moved into our current home few years ago I knew I wanted to set up a sitting area in our bedroom.
 That’s what they’re called you know, “sitting areas,” for sitting.
 Not standing, or dancing, or exercising.
 For sitting.
 A peaceful retreat for reading a book.
 A comfy spot to talk to my sister on the phone.
 A quiet place to perch.

-I found this chair at a Pottery Barn Outlet, marked down an additional 40%.
+I found this chair at a local home furnishings outlet, marked down an additional 40%.
 The mahogany side table was a steal at $45 found at a yard sale.

-chair + side table + lamp = sitting area
+chair + side table + lamp = instant sitting area

 I’d encourage you to find a space for a quiet spot to sit.
 You don’t have to spend a bunch on a chair.
 I still use a chair I found at a junk place for $40 years ago in another part of our home.
 Keep your eyes open for deals.
 I’ve even been known to use a thin bedspread, creatively pinned and tucked, to cover a chair that doesn’t necessarily match the decor of a room.
 A side table could easily be a trunk, a stack of old wooden boxes, or even a stool.
 I think you’ll find a mini respite well worth the investment.
 Let me know if you have any other creative ideas for creating a sitting area in your home.
 I’m always looking for new ways to do things.

-Be sure to take some time to just sit, be still, quiet, and get away from it all this week.
-I think you’ll be glad you did.
-And your mind will thank you.
+Will you join me and try to be intentional about taking some time to just be still, quiet, and get away from it all each week?
+I think we all will be glad if we do.
+And our minds will thank us.